Sparse Covariance Neural Networks: Related Works

-\underline{\textit{Stability of GNNs-VNNs.}} VNNs can be seen as graph convolutional neural networks operating on the covariance graph~\citep{sihag2022covariance}, which draws analogies with PCA, but have been shown to be more stable extending the small perturbation analysis of GNNs \citep{gama2020stability, kenlay2021interpretable, kenlay2021stability, levie2021transferability, maskey2023transferability, gao2023trade} to covariances.
-Due to their robustness, they have proved successful in brain data processing~\citep{sihag2024explainable}, transferability to large-dimension data~\citep{sihag2023transferablility}, temporal settings~\citep{cavallo2024stvnn} and biased datasets~\citep{cavallo2024fairvnn}.
+\underline{\textit{GNNs and VNNs.}} VNNs are graph convolutional neural networks operating on the covariance graph~\cite{sihag2022covariance}, performing an operation that draws analogies with PCA, but achieves improved stability to finite-sample estimation errors -- this has been proved by extending the small perturbation analysis of GNNs \cite{gama2020stability, kenlay2021interpretable, kenlay2021stability, levie2021transferability, maskey2023transferability, gao2023trade} to covariance graphs.
+Due to their robustness, VNNs have shown successful performance in brain data processing~\cite{sihag2024explainable}, transferability to high-dimensional data~\cite{sihag2023transferablility}, temporal settings~\cite{cavallo2024stvnn} and biased datasets~\cite{cavallo2024fairvnn}.
 All these results, however, hold for the dense covariance matrix which is suboptimal in low-data regimes and computationally heavy.
 Here, we propose S-VNNs and study their stability when the true covariance matrix is sparse and dense.
-This merits a different treatment than the perturbation assumption studied in \citep{sihag2022covariance} and overcomes the limitations of dense VNNs.
-Our stochastically sparsified VNN draws analogies with the stability of GNNs to random link drops~\citep{gao2021stability,gao2021stochastic} but we generalize those findings to the more challenging case where all sparsified probabilities differ rather than being identical.
+This merits a different treatment than the perturbation assumption studied in \cite{sihag2022covariance} and overcomes the limitations of dense VNNs.
+Our stochastically sparsified VNN draws analogies with the stability of GNNs to random link drops~\cite{gao2021stability,gao2021stochastic} but we generalize those findings to the more challenging case where all sparsified probabilities differ rather than being identical.
 We also propose design strategies for the sparsified probabilities based on our theoretical analysis.